- Static audience conditions

 optimizely.get(' to determine if you meet the conditions of an audience constructed with an uploaded list; Optimizely will return a value of either true or false.
 Below is an example of an uploaded list of California zip codes used as an audience condition:

-To identify the value Optimizely used to evaluate uploaded audience conditions, use the following URL in an adjacent tab to get the object from Optimizely's audience evaluating software, Tapi.
+To identify the value Optimizely used to evaluate uploaded audience conditions, use the following URL in an adjacent tab to get the object from Optimizely's audience evaluating service, Tapi.

 This object will include more details than the geo-targeting URL above.